cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 # Overview
 This section describes the authentication process with the Cortado MDM API.
 In order to perform any API requests, an **access token** is required to authenticate any calls.

+## Authentication Request
 An access token can be issued for **admin or user access**.
 A user token can only be used for managing devices of the authenticated user.
 An admin token grants access to all devices of the managed tenant.

-## Authentication Request
+An admin account is able to login to the Cortado MDM management console [here](https://go.mycortado.com/fw).
+A user account is not able to login to this console.
+A user account can only be created from within the console by the admin.

 ### Parameters